gap-packages/numericalsgps/README.md

 Introduction
 ------------

-This is release 0.98 of  the package `NumericalSgps`.
+This is release 0.98 dev of  the package `NumericalSgps`.

 The features of this package include